Kang Sang-jae: Senior team

 Kang was named into the squad for the 2019 FIBA Basketball World Cup where he averaged 2.6 points, 1.6 rebounds and 0 assist at the tournament.
-He was called up to the national team several times while in the military due to injury problems.
+He was called up to the national team several times while in the military to fill in for injured players.

 Personal life

 Kang married his girlfriend in May 2020, weeks before his enlistment.
+They have two daughters.